Alexander Colquhoun-Stirling-Murray-Dunlop: Changes of name

 In 1844, he married Eliza Esther, only child of John Murray of Ainslie Place, Edinburgh, and on the death of his father-in-law in 1849, he assumed the name of Murray-Dunlop.
 Subsequently, in 1866, on succeeding to the estate of his cousin, William Colquhoun-Stirling of Law and Edinbarnet, he took the name of Colquhoun-Stirling-Murray-Dunlop.
-He received an honourary LLD from Princeton University.
+He received an honorary LLD from Princeton University.